 |Payment||Managed by publishers||Managed by Google|

-|Pros||Better cookie matching and more transparency around incoming bids||Less complex, access Google’s demand, and reduced page latency|
+|Pros||Better cookie matching and more transparency around incoming bids||Less complex accesses Google’s demand and reduces page latency|

 |Cons||Technically complex and increased page latency||No cookie matching and less transparency|

-Biggest Benefit: Hybrid Header Bidding in GAM
+Hybrid Header Bidding in GAM

 The ability to run hybrid header bidding makes the biggest difference.
 Hybrid header bidding is when publishers run client-side and server-side header bidding together to get the best of these auctions.

 Header bidding and Open Bidding run side-by-side in the case of hybrid header bidding.
 And the winner is selected after the auction timeouts.
-This how it works:
+This is how it works:

-- At the same time, header bidding starts with browser-level auction and collects bid responses from its demand partners.
+- At the same time, header bidding starts with a browser-level auction and collects bid responses from its demand partners.

-- As the timeout is reached, Google Ad Manager chooses the highest bid from Open Bidding, and AdX (direct line items).
+- As the timeout is reached, Google Ad Manager chooses the highest bid from Open Bidding and AdX (direct line items).
 And compares it with header bidding responses.

 If you are new to Ad Manager, we recommend you learn about the tech first.
 Take help from experts and read necessary resources.
 If the setup still seems complicated, getting help from a Google Certified Publishing Partner (AdPushup) should help.